 Milkavelli is something of an enigma of the UK’s hip-hop scene.
 A face-tattooed, lean sipping mysterioso that’s operated under several aliases during his time making undeniably original rap music from Milkavelli, Don Silk and further back, Monster Under The Bed.

 The mysterious nature of the man has had many waiting for a bulk of solo content released, some of which dropped on the 616 God EP last year.
-There’s no real clue to what Milk has up his tattoo-covered sleeves just yet, but with the presence he holds within rap music in England, his ability to say the ridiculous and it make sense, and a team of talented collaborators around him, when something drops from he or any member of the Cult Mountain/616/DVL GANG clique, it’s worth taking notice.
+There’s no real clue to what Milk has up his tattoo-covered sleeves just yet, but with the presence he holds within rap music in England, his ability to say the ridiculous and it makes sense, and a team of talented collaborators around him when something drops from him or any member of the Cult Mountain/616/DVL GANG clique, it’s worth taking notice.

 For people that have been following Milkavelli from early, Monster Under The Bed is a track that will particularly resonate.
 That delicate piano against hard-hitting is typical of Monster rather than Milk, but in his flow and outlandish content, he’s brought the two personas together and stashed them under the bed of an understandably terrified bald man attempting to sleep in the visuals.